EVERSE-ResearchSoftware/RSQKit/CONTRIBUTING.md

 Note that you do not have to contribute via GitHub to be included as a Contributor - any significant discussion or contributions via other methods
 (e.g. email, internal project documents used to collect information, etc.) are accepted.
-Email the [Editorial Board][contact] with a short explanation of your contributions and you will be appropriately acknowledged in relevant pages.
+Email the [Editorial Board][contact] with a short explanation of your contributions and you will be appropriately acknowledged.

 ### What to Contribute